AGRICULTURAL INITIATIVES

 Kaluppâ Foundation’s Agricultural Initiatives strengthen food security, livelihood opportunities, and sustainable farming practices across our partner communities.
 At the heart of our work is a commitment to developing farmers, youth, and households through practical skills training, demonstration-based learning, and scalable agricultural technologies.

-Our TESDA-registered Agricultural Crops Production NC II Demonstration Farm serves as the primary hands-on training ground for learners pursuing formal training and national certification in agriculture.
-This facility is designed to simulate the real working environment of smallholder farms, enabling trainees to experience the full cycle of crop production, from soil preparation and nursery operations to care, management, and harvesting of various vegetables and fruit crops.
+Our TESDA‑registered agricultural demonstration farm serves as the main hands‑on training ground for learners preparing for formal farm-based training and national certification.
+Designed to reflect real smallholder farm conditions, it allows students to experience the full cycle of crop production—from soil preparation and nursery work to crop care, management, and harvesting.

-Through structured practical lessons and guided supervision, learners develop confidence, competence, and employable skills that prepare them for dignified work in farming, agriventure creation, or further agricultural studies.
-The demo farm also functions as a community learning space where best practices in crop diversification, integrated pest management, and sustainable farm operations are showcased for local farmers and households.
+Through structured practical lessons and close supervision, trainees develop confidence, competence, and employable skills for farming, agriventure creation, or further agricultural studies.
+The demo farm also doubles as a community learning hub, showcasing best practices in crop diversification, integrated pest management, and sustainable farm operations.

-Kaluppâ Foundation manages a two-hectare dedicated coffee plantation designed to nurture 2,000 coffee plants under sustainable and climate-resilient farming methods.
-This long-term agricultural development initiative supports the province’s growing interest in specialty coffee, agroforestry systems, and value-adding opportunities for rural communities.
+Kaluppâ manages a two‑hectare coffee plantation designed to nurture 2,000 coffee plants using sustainable and climate‑resilient methods.
+This long‑term initiative supports the province’s growing interest in specialty coffee, agroforestry systems, and value‑adding livelihood opportunities for rural communities.

-Beyond production, the plantation serves as a site for training learners and community members on coffee establishment, care, maintenance, harvesting, and post-harvest considerations, laying a foundation for future enterprise development in local coffee processing and marketing.
-By integrating soil health practices, shade management, and biodiversity-friendly approaches, the plantation contributes to both livelihood creation and landscape-level restoration.
+Beyond production, the plantation serves as a training site where learners and community members gain practical skills in coffee establishment, care, maintenance, harvesting, and post‑harvest handling—building foundations for future enterprises in local coffee processing and marketing.
+With its focus on soil health, shade management, and biodiversity‑friendly practices, the plantation contributes both to livelihood creation and landscape restoration.

 Our Community-Based Agriculture Technology Programs bring practical, accessible, and low-cost farming solutions directly to households, smallholder farmers, and local producers.
 These programs focus on regenerative and organic technologies such as vermicomposting, composting, organic fertilizer production, garden soil enhancement, and other sustainable inputs that strengthen soil fertility and reduce dependency on synthetic materials.